 #12 Scotch Eggs

-Said to have been created in 1738 at Fortnum and Mason Department Store in London, the Scotch Egg is quintessential English food that visitors should definitely taste while in the city.
+Said to have been created in 1738 at Fortnum and Mason Department Store in London, the Scotch Egg is a quintessential English food that visitors should taste.
+Scotch eggs are made by wrapping hard boiled eggs in crumbled sausage, covering them in breadcrumbs and then baking or deep frying them for a perfect finish.

-Scotch Egg Food Places to Eat in London, UK
+Scotch Egg Food Places in London

+For a classic Scotch Egg, there is nowhere better than the creator, Fortnum and Mason.
+That said, we were absolutely wowed by Scotch Eggs at The Ginger Pig.
 Want to have a picnic in a lovely London park?
-Pick up Scotch Eggs and other tasty picnic items (like cheese and wine!) at Marks and Spencer – the uber popular all-in-one London retailer.
+Pick up Scotch Eggs and other picnic items at Marks and Spencer – the uber popular all-in-one London retailer.

 #13 Sausage Rolls